hyperledger/indy-hipe/text/messaging-protocol/README.md

 ### 1. Connection Offer

-The connection offer message is used to disclose the endpoint needed to exchange a connection request message.
+The connection offer message is **out-of-band communication** used to disclose the endpoint needed to exchange a connection request message.
 If the Endpoint DID is already known or discoverable on the ledger, *the connection offer is not necessary*.
 If the Endpoint DID is not on or discoverable on the ledger, then the connection offer message is a way to communicate the necessary information to an agent in order to establish a connection/relationship.

 **Example:** Alice first creates a connection offer, which gives Bob the necessary information to connect with her at a later point.
 This can be done in person (perhaps using a QR code), or remotely using previously established secure